pgsleepy/ultimatexr.io-1/content/docs/multiplayer/multiplayer-programming.md

 Here's an example that implements **StateSave** and **StateSync** functionality for a `Player` component, inheriting from `UxrComponent`.

-The player has a `IsInvincible` property that is synchronized across clients.
-It also has a `Shoot()` method that is called on all other clients whenever it's invoked by the local player.
+- **StateSave**: By overriding the `SerializeState()` method, which can be used for both loading and for saving.
-The state saving is handled by overriding the `SerializeState()` which is used for both loading and for saving.
+- **StateSync**: The player's `IsInvincible` property is synchronized across clients.
+Additionally, the `Shoot()` method is called on all other clients whenever it's invoked by the local player.

 ```c#
 public Player : UxrComponent